mosn/layotto/CONTRIBUTING.md

 1. Code format
 - With cli, run `goimports -w yourfile.go` and `golint yourfile.go` to format the style
 - With ide like goland, select 'Group stdlib imports', 'Move all stdlib imports in a single group', 'Move all imports in a single declaration' in Go->imports page
-- We would check code format when run ci test, so please ensure that you have built project before you push branch.
+- We would check code format when running ci tests, so please ensure that you have built project before you push branch.
 2. Make sure all new `.go` files to have a simple doc class comment with at least an `author` tag identifying you, and preferably at least a paragraph on what the class is for.